screepers/steamless-client/README.md

 ### Run with NPX

-Install the latest version in a temporary location and run the client:
+Run the latest version with npx without installing:

 ```sh
 npx screepers-steamless-client